wzyb-52/cs61a/Notes/notes.md

 + **Evaluate** the operator and operand subexpressions, then
 + **Apply** the function that is the value of the operator subexpression **to** the arguments that are the values of the operand subexpressions.

-> This part of evaluating a call expression reminds me of the *post-order tranverse of binaty tree* and *postfix expression*.
+> This part of evaluating a call expression reminds me of the *post-order traverse of binary tree* and *postfix expression*.
 And the illustration is called exactly an ***expression tree***.
 >
 > <img src="images/image-20221208221859928.png" alt="image-20221208221859928" style="zoom:80%;" />
 >